metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_output_v1alpha1_manifest.md

 Optional:

-- `bearer_token_file` (String) Set path to file with bearer authentication tokenCan be used as alterntative to HTTP basic authentication
+- `bearer_token_file` (String) Set path to file with bearer authentication token Can be used as alterntative to HTTP basic authentication
 - `drop_single_key` (Boolean) If a record only has 1 key, then just set the log line to the value and discard the key.
 - `extract_kubernetes_labels` (Boolean) If set to true, it will add all Kubernetes labels to the Stream labels.
-- `http_password` (Attributes) Password for user defined in HTTP_UserSet HTTP basic authentication password (see [below for nested schema](#nestedatt--spec--outputs--loki--http_password))
+- `http_password` (Attributes) Password for user defined in HTTP_User Set HTTP basic authentication password (see [below for nested schema](#nestedatt--spec--outputs--loki--http_password))
 - `http_user` (Attributes) Set HTTP basic authentication user name. (see [below for nested schema](#nestedatt--spec--outputs--loki--http_user))
 - `include_thread_label` (Boolean) Whether or not to include the fluentd_thread label when multiple threads are used for flushing
 - `insecure` (Boolean) Disable certificate validation
-- `label_keys` (List of String) Optional list of record keys that will be placed as stream labels.This configuration property is for records key only.
+- `label_keys` (List of String) Optional list of record keys that will be placed as stream labels.
+This configuration property is for records key only.
 - `labels` (List of String) Stream labels for API request.
-It can be multiple comma separated of strings specifying  key=value pairs.In addition to fixed parameters, it also allows to add custom record keys (similar to label_keys property).
+It can be multiple comma separated of strings specifying key=value pairs.
+In addition to fixed parameters, it also allows to add custom record keys (similar to label_keys property).
 - `line_format` (String) Format to use when flattening the record to a log line.
-Valid values are json or key_value.If set to json,  the log line sent to Loki will be the Fluentd record dumped as JSON.If set to key_value, the log line will be each item in the record concatenated together (separated by a single space) in the format.
+Valid values are json or key_value.
+If set to json, the log line sent to Loki will be the Fluentd record dumped as JSON.
+If set to key_value, the log line will be each item in the record concatenated together (separated by a single space) in the format.
-- `remove_keys` (List of String) Optional list of record keys that will be removed from stream labels.This configuration property is for records key only.
+- `remove_keys` (List of String) Optional list of record keys that will be removed from stream labels.
+This configuration property is for records key only.
-- `tenant_id` (Attributes) Tenant ID used by default to push logs to Loki.If omitted or empty it assumes Loki is running in single-tenant mode and no X-Scope-OrgID header is sent. (see [below for nested schema](#nestedatt--spec--outputs--loki--tenant_id))
+- `tenant_id` (Attributes) Tenant ID used by default to push logs to Loki.
+If omitted or empty it assumes Loki is running in single-tenant mode and no X-Scope-OrgID header is sent. (see [below for nested schema](#nestedatt--spec--outputs--loki--tenant_id))
 - `tls_ca_cert_file` (String) TlsCaCert defines the CA certificate file for TLS.
 - `tls_client_cert_file` (String) TlsClientCert defines the client certificate file for TLS.
 - `tls_private_key_file` (String) TlsPrivateKey defines the client private key file for TLS.